 John's Story

 John joined Watsi on March 12th, 2013.
-Five years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-John's most recent donation supported Shem, a 14-year-old from Kenya, to fund fracture repair surgery on his leg.
+Six years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+John's most recent donation supported Ah, a former carpenter from Burma, to fund heart surgery.

 Impact